zedosoad1995/Nerdle/README.md

 As we can observe, using our algo does contribute for an improvement from 3.228 to 3.077 average tries.
 Or in other words, 83.423% vs 71.185% of the times with a win in 3 or less tries.

 The number of wins with 2 tries is almost the same.
 The biggest diffence appearing with more tries.
-For 4 tries, random choice will happen 1.6 more times than with our algorithm; 4.1 more times for 5 tries; and 10.3 more times for 6 tries.
-The algorithm is exponencially better, the longer the game goes.
+For 4 tries, random choice will happen 1.6 times more often than with the algorithm; 4.1 times more times for 5 tries; and 10.3 times more times for 6 tries.
+The algorithm gets exponencially better, the longer the game goes on.

-#### Just for fun: the worst possible combinations
+#### Just for fun: the worst possible plays

 Just for fun, what would be the results for the worst possible plays?
 This means, the worst starter (86*8=688), combined with the lowest ranked suggestions given by the algorithm.